OleHolmNielsen/ITwiki/docs/Huawei_server.rst

   uMate.sh
   uMate_CLI.sh

-Remember: For upgrading the BIOS, the server must be rebooted after the BIOS update.
+Remember: For upgrading the BIOS_, the server must be rebooted after the BIOS_ update.

 The GUI tool includes a documentation *Help window* at the ? icon.